m4rkw/minotaur-install/README.md

 - xorg with appropriate config for all Nvidia devices on the system
 - a "miner" user to run the applications with
-- fanotaur - starting on boot
+- gpustatd - starting on boot
 - excavator - starting on boot
 - excavataur - starting on boot
 - ccminer